FAQ

-Argument VIII:
+Argument X

-A Little Pleasure on the Sabbath
+A Little Pleasure on the Sabbath?

 God does not forbid pleasure that is appropriate for the Sabbath.
 It is not profaning the Sabbath to listen to pleasing classical music.
 Neither is it sinful to appreciate a beautiful landscape or to walk out into God’s creation to better enjoy His Sabbath.
 Certainly smelling the fragrance of flowers or taking in fresh mountain air is pleasurable—would God have us abstain from enjoying these things on the Sabbath?
 Does enjoying a delicious, wholesome meal profane the Sabbath?
 Of course not!
 Even in I Corinthians 7:5, in which Paul instructs husbands and wives to abstain from the pleasure of marital relations while fasting, he does not command them to refrain from this on the Sabbath.
 Clearly, God does not condemn pleasure that is within reason and within His Law.

 They then conclude, “Therefore, God was instructing His people to avoid physical activities which cater primarily to personal pleasure.
 Tragically, this is exactly what dining out on the Sabbath is.
 It is something that is geared toward personal pleasure.
-It is what millions of Americans and Europeans do for entertainment and recreation every single day and especially on the Sabbath.”
+It is what millions of Americans and Europeans do for entertainment and recreation every single day and especially on the Sabbath.

 Do you grasp what these authors are saying?
 They are equating the physical necessity of eating—ingesting food in order to obtain necessary nutrients for life—as entertainment and recreation.
 Who is missing something here?
 Should such a rift in logic or judgment not serve as a warning flag?